Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

 - Location: Ao Khao

-- Facilities: tennis court, fitness centre, private terrace, restaurant, outdoor gym, massage, WiFi
+- Facilities: Tennis court, fitness center, private terrace, restaurant, outdoor gym, massage services, WiFi.

 Budget Accommodation